dotlang/language/doc/RFE.md

 `process = (Expr -> int)`
 q: How can we implement a cache now?
 Summary:
-1. We will have a new data type based on int, called `T` which denotes a type-code.
+1. We will have a new data type based on int, called `T` which denotes a type-code. why based on int?
 2. You can use `T(int)` to get typecode of a type. (not union?)
 3. If you have a binding of type T called x, you can use `$x` to create a type based on it (e.g. `process = (t: T, x: [$t] -> ...)`).
 4. You can re-define module-level functions with the same name but different argument type (`process = (x:Circle... and process = (x:Square...`).